Refactoring Online Tutorials

 1. Preventive refactoring – the original developer of the code makes the code more robust when it is still free of smells to prevent the formation of smells in the future.

-2. Corrective refactoring – a subsequent developer performs refactoring for correct code smells as they occur.
+2. Corrective refactoring – a subsequent developer performs refactoring to correct code smells as they occur.

 A method that balances preventive and corrective refactoring is "shared responsibility for refactoring".
 This approach splits the refactoring action into two stages and two roles.
 The original developer of the code just prepares the code for refactoring, and when the code smells form, a subsequent developer carries out the actual refactoring action.